 When should I irrigate?

 The simple answer is – when your lawn needs it.
 It is important that you only irrigate your lawn when there is not enough rainfall to meet the needs of your lawn.
-When you do water, do so within the rules outlined by local water restrictions
+When you do water, do so within the rules outlined by local water restrictions.

-Lawn Solutions R&D programs have a strong focus on bringing lawn to Australian consumers that not only look great but use much less water than older varieties and once established will need little to no water to stay alive.
+Lawn Solutions R&D programs have a strong focus on bringing lawns to Australian consumers that not only look great but use much less water than older varieties and once established will need little to no water to stay alive.